-The resources allocated are:
+The resources allocated are;

-- Comparable with similar schools in Walsall, and allocated fairly and equitably according to the level of need; - Based on our professional assessment of the level of difficulty that a pupil is experiencing, in relation to other children of the same age; - Moderated through advice, help and support from the central SEN support services in Walsall and relevant outside agencies who routinely work across a number of schools.
+- comparable with similar schools in Walsall, and allocated fairly and equitably according to the level of need: - based on our professional assessment of the level of difficulty that a pupil is experiencing, in relation to other children of the same age; - moderated through advice, help and support from the central SEN support services in Walsall and relevant outside agencies who routinely work across a number of schools.

-We have a range of different external services regularly available to us for SEND support which include: Advisory teachers for SEND, Educational Psychologists, Specialist sensory and SpLD staff, Educational Welfare Officers and Attendance Support Workers, Behaviour Support Workers.
+We have a range of different external services regularly available to us for SEND support which include: Educational Psychologists, Specialist sensory and SpLD staff, Educational Welfare Officers and Attendance Support Workers, Behaviour Support Workers and regular support from CAMHS and OT, as needed.
 We may also call upon school health services, social services and other key statutory and voluntary agencies that work in specialist areas in Walsall and beyond.